carltheperson/advanced-js-objects/chapters/chapter-4.md

 This will also allow our “fake” property keys to be used with the Spread operator (`{...obj}`) and the for..in loop.

-> Warning: For the descriptor returned, it is required to have the `configurable` attribute set to `true` unless the target explicitly has `configurable` set to `false` for the same property.
+> ⚠️ For the descriptor returned, it is required to have the `configurable` attribute set to `true` unless the target explicitly has `configurable` set to `false` for the same property.
 >

 Trap ideas